mobify/mobify-code-style/python/README.md

 find portal/core -name '*.py' -print -exec autopep8 --in-place {} \;
 ```

-If fixing PEP8 issues obscures changes from reviewers, use
-[`pep8radius`](https://pypi.python.org/pypi/pep8radius) to apply `autopep8` to
+Use [`pep8radius`](https://pypi.python.org/pypi/pep8radius) limit fixes to areas
-only modified areas:
+that were modified:

 ```bash
 pip install pep8radius

 pep8radius -vv --in-place
 ```

-`pep8radius` uses `git` to check files which have been modified but not commited
+`pep8radius` uses `git` to find changes in files that were modified but not
-so make sure to use it *before* you commit.
+commited.
+Use it *before* you commit.

 ## Code Inspection 🕵